Negipallavi/hackerrank-solutions/README.md

 # hackerrank-solutions
-I have provided my code here.
+## I have provided my code here.
+Here is some hacker rank questions and some are different questions..